This article will help you read and understand your pathology report for mucoepidermoid carcinoma.

 The parotid gland is the largest salivary gland and it can be found on the side of the face just in front of the ear.
 The submandibular gland can be found just below the lower jaw near the top of the neck.
 The sublingual gland is the smallest of the major glands and it can be found below the tongue.

 The salivary glands are made up of small groups of cells called glands which are connected to the inside of the mouth by long thin channels called ducts.
 The glands make the chemicals in the saliva which travels down the ducts into the mouth.

 Mucoepidermoid carcinoma is a cancer that develops from the cells in the salivary gland.
 Mucoepidermoid carcinoma is believed to start from a cell in the duct that is capable of turning into different types of cells.

-Mucoepidermoid carcinoma can start on its own or it can grow out of a non-cancerous (benign) called a pleomorphic adenoma.
+Mucoepidermoid carcinoma can start on its own or it can grow out of a benign (non-cancerous) tumour called called a pleomorphic adenoma.
 When mucoepidermoid carcinoma grows out of a pleomorphic adenoma, it is called carcinoma ex pleomorphic adenoma which is just the medical way of saying ‘a cancer growing out of a pleomorphic adenoma’.

-The diagnosis of mucoepidermoid carcinoma is usually made after a small sample of tissue is removed in a procedure called a biopsy and the tumour is later completely removed and sent to pathology for examination.
+The diagnosis of mucoepidermoid carcinoma is usually made after a small sample of the tumour is removed in a procedure called a biopsy.
+A test called immunohistochemistry may be performed to confirm the diagnosis.

 Grade is a word pathologists use to describe the difference between the cancer cells and the cells normally found in the salivary glands.
 Higher grade tumours are more abnormal and look less like normal tissue.